HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 #### Identity Proofing Workflow

+Description: Verify individual identity according to requirements in the [Guidance on Identity Assurance](guidance-on-identity-assurance.html).

+Actors: Individual, Identity Provider (native to the FHIR server or that is intended to be trusted by a relying party FHIR server)

-Pre-Conditions: The individual is not known by an organization at the required level of assurance, the organization's documented identity verification process was not used, or the process was not completed by an individual in the organization's workforce.
+Pre-Conditions: The individual is not known by the Identity Provider at the required level of assurance, for example because the organization's documented identity verification process was not used, or the process was not completed by an individual in the organization's workforce.

-Workflow:
+Workflow (refer to the [Guidance on Identity Assurance](guidance-on-identity-assurance.html) section for complete details:

-1. Establish the level of assurance required based on risk assessment and the sensitivity of the resources being accessed.
-(IAL2 if this individual is a HIPAA Covered Entity engaging in B2B transactions, IDIAL1.5 if the individual is a patient or authorized representative of a patient whose demographics will be matched for sharing with HIPAA Covered Entity organizations, or IDIAL1.8 if this individual is a patient or authorized representative of a patient whose demographics will be matched for sharing with anyone who is not a HIPAA Covered Entity).
+1. Establish the level of assurance required based on risk assessment and the sensitivity of the resources being accessed (specifically, identity **SHALL** be verified at IAL2 if the individual is a professional user at HIPAA Covered Entity organization who will engage in B2B transactions, at IDIAL1.5 if the individual is a patient whose demographics will be included in a match request to HIPAA Covered Entity organizations or whose medical record will be managed by a system, but for whom an HL7 Person Identifier will not be created, or at at least IDIAL1.8 if the individual is a patient or an authorized representative of a patient whose demographics will be included in a match request that results in sharing PII or PHI with anyone who is not a HIPAA Covered Entity, or if an HL7 Person Identifier will be created for the individual).
 2. Gather sufficient evidence to verify the identity of the individual.
 3. Confirm that the provided evidence is genuine and accurate by validating the authenticity of identity documents using trusted sources or databases and information on the evidence.
 4. Ensure the person presenting the identity evidence is the legitimate owner of that identity, according to [this guidance](guidance-on-identity-assurance.html#best-practices-for-identity-verification) and [NIST 800-63](https://pages.nist.gov/800-63-3/) Digital Identity Guidelines, and the intended level of assurance
-5. Consider Digital Identity Creation, including generating an identifier and binding the identity to a credential, as part of this same encounter--this allows the individual to authenticate themselves without repeating the entire identity verification process.
+5. Consider [Digital Identifier](digital-identity.html#requirements-for-digital-identifiers-for-individuals) creation, including generating an HL7 Person Identifier and binding the identity to a credential that includes an authenticator, as part of this same encounter--this allows the individual to authenticate themselves without repeating the entire identity verification process.

 Outcome: The individual's identity has been successfully verified.

+#### Digital Identifier Creation

+Description: These steps can be layered on to an Identity Proofing Workflow to create a compliant HL7 Person Identifier

+Actors: Individual, Identity Provider

+Workflow:

+1. Identity Provider **SHALL** work with Individual to complete an IDIAL1.8 or greater identity verification process per Identity Proofing Workflow.
+2. Identity Provider **SHALL** generate and bind Individual's Digital Identifier to an OpenID Connect credential (or equivalent) with AAL2 authentication assurance.
+3. The resultant Digital Identifier **SHALL** then be associated with Individual in the Identity Provider's system, and if the Identitiy Provider's system is a medical record the HL7 Person Identifier is persisted as a FHIR Patient.identifier with "http://hl7.org/fhir/us/identity-matching/ns/HL7Identifier" as its Identifier.system.
+The Digital Identifier **SHALL** be shared, when authorized by the individual, with other systems as the Individual's hl7_identifier when included as part of a Match Workflow.

 #### Match Workflow

+Description: This use case is invoked to determine whether an individual described by the Requesting system is known to the Receiving System.
+The Requesting System identifies in the match workflow, through methods beyond the scope of this guide, whether it is describing only a Patient whose medical records are sought and/or another User.

+Actors: Requesting System, Receiving System, and optionally an Individual User who may be a Patient or Authorized Representative (required in certain transaction types)

 Pre-conditions:

-- Requesting system can generate a FHIR Patient resource conformant to one of the IDI profiles (Base, L0, L1) established in this guide.
+- Requesting system can generate a FHIR Patient resource conformant to one of the IDI profiles (Base, L0, L1, L2) established in this guide (or equivalent, for non-FHIR transactions).
-- Requesting and receiving systems are capable of communication via FHIR API
+- Requesting System and Receiving System are capable of communication via FHIR API (or equivalent)
-- Requester, either a human or a system, is authenticated and authorized to perform the action
+- Requesting System, or its individual user, is authenticated and authorized to perform the transaction
 - Receiving system is able to run both weighting and scoring processes found on the [Patient Matching] page

 Workflow:

-1. The requesting system initiates a match request to the receiving system’s FHIR endpoint.
-2. The receiving system runs a weighting algorithm to determine if the Patient resource found in the request meets the minimum value asserted in the IDI profile and required for the workflow (imperfect matching with L0 invariant, input weight score of at least 9, and attributes verified at IDIAL1.5, is permitted when data will be returned to a HIPAA Covered Entity; when a single high confidence match is required, L1 invariant with input weight score of at least 10 and attributes verified at IDIAL1.8 and AAL2 authentication of the individual--claimed by a trusted requester and consistent with the Digital Identity guidance--may initiate a Consumer Match appropriate for access to health data when the requester is not a HIPAA Covered Entity).
+1. The requesting system initiates a match request to the receiving system’s FHIR endpoint (or equivalent).
+When data will be returned to a HIPAA Covered Entity, the L0 invariant, input weight score of at least 9, and attributes verified at IDIAL1.5, or higher quality match request **SHALL** be made.
+When the requester is not a HIPAA Covered Entity or a single high confidence match is otherwise required (because the system user is a Patient or their Authorized Representative), the L1 invariant with input weight score of at least 10, attributes verified at IDIAL1.8, and AAL2 authentication of the individual or higher quality match request **SHALL** be made (optimally the L2 invariant with input weight score of at least 10, attributes verified at IAL2/IDIAL2 and AAL2 authentication of the individual **SHOULD** be used for such a Consumer Match.)
+2. The receiving system runs a weighting algorithm to determine if the Patient resource found in the request meets the minimum value asserted in the IDI profile and required for the workflow .
-3. The receiving system intakes the match request and runs their own matching algorithm against the database of identities they manage to determine if there are one or more matches.
+3. The receiving system takes the match request and runs their own matching algorithm against the database of identities they manage to determine if there are one or more matches.
-4. The receiving system replies to the requesting system with the relevant Patient resource(s) in a FHIR Bundle, or otherwise as per the match transaction specifics (whether FHIR or non-FHIR).
+4. The receiving system responds (if appropriate) to the requesting system with the relevant Patient resource(s) in a FHIR Bundle, or otherwise as per the match transaction specifics (whether FHIR or non-FHIR).

-Outcome: Requesting system has obtained a valid FHIR Bundle containing either matched FHIR Patient resource(s) or a “No Match Found” response if the receiving system was unable to locate any matching Patient resources.
+Outcome: Requesting system has obtained a valid FHIR Bundle (or equivalent) containing matched FHIR Patient resource(s) or a “No Match Found” response (if the receiving system was unable to locate any matching Patient resources), or an authentication response (if the match request was embedded into an authentication transaction).

-#### Digital Identity Account Creation
-Actors: patient (or authorized representative), Identity Provider

-Workflow:

-1. Individual completes an IDIAL1.8 or greater identity verification process per Identity Proofing workflow.
-2. The Identity Provider generates and binds a Digital Identifier to an OpenID Connect credential (or equivalent) with AAL2 authentication assurance.
-3. The resultant Digital Identifier can then be associated with the individual in that organization's system and shared, when authorized, with other systems able to validate an Identity Provider claim, contributing to a successful Consumer Match.

 &emsp;&emsp;